GVR Report cover Neurovascular Devices Market Size, Share & Trends Report

 Key Opinion Leader

 • “The TRAP design demonstrated a greater than 200% increase in blockage removal force compared to a traditional catheter.
-Additionally, the TRAP catheter showed significant benefits in removing clots on the first attempt in a worst-case neurovascular model.
+In addition, the TRAP catheter showed significant benefits in removing clots on the first attempt in a worst-case neurovascular model.
 It achieved a 40% success rate compared to 10% for conventional smooth inner diameter catheters.”
 Said CEO Ángel Enríquez of Emboa Medical

 • "I’ve really enjoyed getting to use and know EVO.
-With improved visibility and the ability to shelf the stent across the aneurysm neck, it’s become my tool-of-choice for stent-assisted coiling,"said Dr. Charles Matouk, Vice Chair of the Department of Neurosurgery at Yale University.
+With improved visibility and the ability to shelf the stent across the aneurysm neck, it’s become my tool-of-choice for stent-assisted coiling," said Dr. Charles Matouk, Vice Chair of the Department of Neurosurgery at Yale University.

 Key Neurovascular Devices Companies: